nk3nny/LambsDanger/readme.txt

 # LAMBS Danger
 Expansion of vanilla Danger.fsm.
 Added are features which extend the enemy response and reaction to fire.

-The overall goal is to make buildings part of the AI's available terrain.
+The goal is to make buildings part of the AI's available terrain.
 The AI will dynamically enter and clear buildings holding enemy soldiers.
 The nature of the the danger.fsm does not make these features a replacement for dedicated scripts however.

 ### Features
  * AI will move inside buildings